tguless/ragdocloader/README.md

 - Document processing is executed asynchronously to avoid blocking API responses
 - A test tenant with MinIO configuration is automatically created for local development
 - Document relationships are built incrementally as new documents are processed

+## About DocLoader

+DocLoader was built to solve the growing challenge of information overload in document management.
+In today's knowledge economy, organizations struggle to extract meaningful insights from their document repositories.
+DocLoader turns your document storage from a passive archive into an active knowledge base that continuously improves as more documents are processed.

+For inquiries or custom deployments, contact us at info@docloader.com